 Topography: Grassland, forest, hills, stream & natural pond.

-Extra Activities: Visit a plant nursery and help with reforestation efforts in the rainy season.
+Extra Activities: Learn how to make a traditional Thai dessert.
+Help with reforestation efforts in the rainy season.

 Location: Mae Taeng, Chiang Mai, Northern Thailand.